The MIND Diet Meal Plan: A Nutritious Menu to Feed Your Brain

 The MIND diet also recommends that you cut red meat consumption to less than four servings a week, cut butter or margarine to less than one tablespoon a day, slash cheese to less than one serving a week, cut pastries or sweets to less than five servings a week and limit fast food to less than one serving a week.

-Want to get started on the MIND diet?
-Check out the next slide for dietitian Rosie Schwartz’s recommended daily meal plan for brain-boosting breakfasts, lunches and dinners!
+Want to get started?
+Read on for dietitian Rosie Schwartz’s recommended daily MIND diet meal plan for brain-boosting breakfasts, lunches and dinners!

 The MIND Diet: Breakfast Meal Plan